Informatievlaanderen/data.vlaanderen.be2-generated/report4/doc/applicatieprofiel/issue-tracking-voor-burgers-en-organisaties/ontwerpstandaard/toolchain4/oslo-converter-ea.report.md

 #||# -------------------------------------

-2025-05-20T08:37:58.348Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:OSLO²_applicatieprofiel_Melding_issue_tracking_voor_burgers_en_organisaties:OSLO-Organisatie:Organisatie:isGeassocieerdMet)
+2025-06-20T07:29:49.056Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:OSLO²_applicatieprofiel_Melding_issue_tracking_voor_burgers_en_organisaties:OSLO-Organisatie:Organisatie:isGeassocieerdMet)

-2025-05-20T08:37:58.350Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:OSLO²_applicatieprofiel_Melding_issue_tracking_voor_burgers_en_organisaties:OSLO-Organisatie:Organisatie:isSuborganisatieVan)
+2025-06-20T07:29:49.058Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:OSLO²_applicatieprofiel_Melding_issue_tracking_voor_burgers_en_organisaties:OSLO-Organisatie:Organisatie:isSuborganisatieVan)

-2025-05-20T08:37:58.350Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:OSLO²_applicatieprofiel_Melding_issue_tracking_voor_burgers_en_organisaties:OSLO-Generiek:Agent:rapporteertAan)
+2025-06-20T07:29:49.058Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:OSLO²_applicatieprofiel_Melding_issue_tracking_voor_burgers_en_organisaties:OSLO-Generiek:Agent:rapporteertAan)

-2025-05-20T08:37:58.351Z info: Connector Model:OSLO²_applicatieprofiel_Melding_issue_tracking_voor_burgers_en_organisaties:OSLO-Persoon:GeregistreerdPersoon:(GeregistreerdPersoon -> Persoon) is not an association with a source role.
+2025-06-20T07:29:49.059Z info: Connector Model:OSLO²_applicatieprofiel_Melding_issue_tracking_voor_burgers_en_organisaties:OSLO-Persoon:GeregistreerdPersoon:(GeregistreerdPersoon -> Persoon) is not an association with a source role.
 Ignoring this connector.

-2025-05-20T08:37:58.352Z info: Connector Model:OSLO²_applicatieprofiel_Melding_issue_tracking_voor_burgers_en_organisaties:OSLO-Organisatie:PubliekeOrganisatie:(PubliekeOrganisatie -> Organisatie) is not an association with a source role.
+2025-06-20T07:29:49.060Z info: Connector Model:OSLO²_applicatieprofiel_Melding_issue_tracking_voor_burgers_en_organisaties:OSLO-Organisatie:PubliekeOrganisatie:(PubliekeOrganisatie -> Organisatie) is not an association with a source role.
 Ignoring this connector.

-2025-05-20T08:37:58.352Z info: Connector Model:OSLO²_applicatieprofiel_Melding_issue_tracking_voor_burgers_en_organisaties:OSLO-Organisatie:OrganisatieEenheid:isEenheidVan is not an association with a source role.
+2025-06-20T07:29:49.060Z info: Connector Model:OSLO²_applicatieprofiel_Melding_issue_tracking_voor_burgers_en_organisaties:OSLO-Organisatie:OrganisatieEenheid:isEenheidVan is not an association with a source role.
 Ignoring this connector.

-2025-05-20T08:37:58.353Z info: Connector Model:OSLO²_applicatieprofiel_Melding_issue_tracking_voor_burgers_en_organisaties:OSLO-Organisatie:OrganisatieEenheid:isEenheidVan has name "isEenheidVan". but no destination role.
+2025-06-20T07:29:49.060Z info: Connector Model:OSLO²_applicatieprofiel_Melding_issue_tracking_voor_burgers_en_organisaties:OSLO-Organisatie:OrganisatieEenheid:isEenheidVan has name "isEenheidVan". but no destination role.
 Ignoring therefore this connector.
 If required to be present add a role or cardinality.

-2025-05-20T08:37:58.353Z info: Connector Model:OSLO²_applicatieprofiel_Melding_issue_tracking_voor_burgers_en_organisaties:OSLO-Organisatie:Organisatie:heeftEenheid is not an association with a source role.
+2025-06-20T07:29:49.061Z info: Connector Model:OSLO²_applicatieprofiel_Melding_issue_tracking_voor_burgers_en_organisaties:OSLO-Organisatie:Organisatie:heeftEenheid is not an association with a source role.
 Ignoring this connector.

-2025-05-20T08:37:58.353Z info: Connector Model:OSLO²_applicatieprofiel_Melding_issue_tracking_voor_burgers_en_organisaties:OSLO-Organisatie:Organisatie:heeftEenheid has name "heeftEenheid". but no destination role.
+2025-06-20T07:29:49.061Z info: Connector Model:OSLO²_applicatieprofiel_Melding_issue_tracking_voor_burgers_en_organisaties:OSLO-Organisatie:Organisatie:heeftEenheid has name "heeftEenheid". but no destination role.
 Ignoring therefore this connector.
 If required to be present add a role or cardinality.

-2025-05-20T08:37:58.353Z info: Connector Model:OSLO²_applicatieprofiel_Melding_issue_tracking_voor_burgers_en_organisaties:OSLO-Organisatie:OrganisatieEenheid:(OrganisatieEenheid -> Organisatie) is not an association with a source role.
+2025-06-20T07:29:49.061Z info: Connector Model:OSLO²_applicatieprofiel_Melding_issue_tracking_voor_burgers_en_organisaties:OSLO-Organisatie:OrganisatieEenheid:(OrganisatieEenheid -> Organisatie) is not an association with a source role.
 Ignoring this connector.

-2025-05-20T08:37:58.353Z info: Connector Model:OSLO²_applicatieprofiel_Melding_issue_tracking_voor_burgers_en_organisaties:OSLO-Melding:Melding:meldingsorganisatie is not an association with a source role.
+2025-06-20T07:29:49.061Z info: Connector Model:OSLO²_applicatieprofiel_Melding_issue_tracking_voor_burgers_en_organisaties:OSLO-Melding:Melding:meldingsorganisatie is not an association with a source role.
 Ignoring this connector.

-2025-05-20T08:37:58.353Z info: Connector Model:OSLO²_applicatieprofiel_Melding_issue_tracking_voor_burgers_en_organisaties:OSLO-Melding:Melding:meldingsorganisatie has name "meldingsorganisatie". but no destination role.
+2025-06-20T07:29:49.061Z info: Connector Model:OSLO²_applicatieprofiel_Melding_issue_tracking_voor_burgers_en_organisaties:OSLO-Melding:Melding:meldingsorganisatie has name "meldingsorganisatie". but no destination role.
 Ignoring therefore this connector.
 If required to be present add a role or cardinality.

-2025-05-20T08:37:58.354Z info: Connector Model:OSLO²_applicatieprofiel_Melding_issue_tracking_voor_burgers_en_organisaties:OSLO-Melding:Melding:meldingsapplicatie is not an association with a source role.
+2025-06-20T07:29:49.061Z info: Connector Model:OSLO²_applicatieprofiel_Melding_issue_tracking_voor_burgers_en_organisaties:OSLO-Melding:Melding:meldingsapplicatie is not an association with a source role.
 Ignoring this connector.

-2025-05-20T08:37:58.354Z info: Connector Model:OSLO²_applicatieprofiel_Melding_issue_tracking_voor_burgers_en_organisaties:OSLO-Melding:Melding:meldingsapplicatie has name "meldingsapplicatie". but no destination role.
+2025-06-20T07:29:49.061Z info: Connector Model:OSLO²_applicatieprofiel_Melding_issue_tracking_voor_burgers_en_organisaties:OSLO-Melding:Melding:meldingsapplicatie has name "meldingsapplicatie". but no destination role.
 Ignoring therefore this connector.
 If required to be present add a role or cardinality.

-2025-05-20T08:37:58.354Z info: Connector Model:OSLO²_applicatieprofiel_Melding_issue_tracking_voor_burgers_en_organisaties:OSLO-Melding:Applicatie:isDisjoint is not an association with a source role.
+2025-06-20T07:29:49.062Z info: Connector Model:OSLO²_applicatieprofiel_Melding_issue_tracking_voor_burgers_en_organisaties:OSLO-Melding:Applicatie:isDisjoint is not an association with a source role.
 Ignoring this connector.

-2025-05-20T08:37:58.354Z info: Connector Model:OSLO²_applicatieprofiel_Melding_issue_tracking_voor_burgers_en_organisaties:OSLO-Melding:Applicatie:isDisjoint has name "isDisjoint". but no destination role.
+2025-06-20T07:29:49.062Z info: Connector Model:OSLO²_applicatieprofiel_Melding_issue_tracking_voor_burgers_en_organisaties:OSLO-Melding:Applicatie:isDisjoint has name "isDisjoint". but no destination role.
 Ignoring therefore this connector.
 If required to be present add a role or cardinality.

-2025-05-20T08:37:58.354Z info: Connector Model:OSLO²_applicatieprofiel_Melding_issue_tracking_voor_burgers_en_organisaties:OSLO-Melding:Melding:indiener is not an association with a source role.
+2025-06-20T07:29:49.062Z info: Connector Model:OSLO²_applicatieprofiel_Melding_issue_tracking_voor_burgers_en_organisaties:OSLO-Melding:Melding:indiener is not an association with a source role.
 Ignoring this connector.

-2025-05-20T08:37:58.354Z info: Connector Model:OSLO²_applicatieprofiel_Melding_issue_tracking_voor_burgers_en_organisaties:OSLO-Melding:Melding:indiener has name "indiener". but no destination role.
+2025-06-20T07:29:49.062Z info: Connector Model:OSLO²_applicatieprofiel_Melding_issue_tracking_voor_burgers_en_organisaties:OSLO-Melding:Melding:indiener has name "indiener". but no destination role.
 Ignoring therefore this connector.
 If required to be present add a role or cardinality.

-2025-05-20T08:37:58.354Z info: Connector Model:OSLO²_applicatieprofiel_Melding_issue_tracking_voor_burgers_en_organisaties:OSLO-Organisatie:Hoedanigheid:(Hoedanigheid -> Agent) is not an association with a source role.
+2025-06-20T07:29:49.062Z info: Connector Model:OSLO²_applicatieprofiel_Melding_issue_tracking_voor_burgers_en_organisaties:OSLO-Organisatie:Hoedanigheid:(Hoedanigheid -> Agent) is not an association with a source role.
 Ignoring this connector.

-2025-05-20T08:37:58.354Z info: Connector Model:OSLO²_applicatieprofiel_Melding_issue_tracking_voor_burgers_en_organisaties:OSLO-Melding:Melding:betrokkene is not an association with a source role.
+2025-06-20T07:29:49.062Z info: Connector Model:OSLO²_applicatieprofiel_Melding_issue_tracking_voor_burgers_en_organisaties:OSLO-Melding:Melding:betrokkene is not an association with a source role.
 Ignoring this connector.

-2025-05-20T08:37:58.355Z info: Connector Model:OSLO²_applicatieprofiel_Melding_issue_tracking_voor_burgers_en_organisaties:OSLO-Melding:Melding:betrokkene has name "betrokkene". but no destination role.
+2025-06-20T07:29:49.062Z info: Connector Model:OSLO²_applicatieprofiel_Melding_issue_tracking_voor_burgers_en_organisaties:OSLO-Melding:Melding:betrokkene has name "betrokkene". but no destination role.
 Ignoring therefore this connector.
 If required to be present add a role or cardinality.

-2025-05-20T08:37:58.355Z info: Connector Model:OSLO²_applicatieprofiel_Melding_issue_tracking_voor_burgers_en_organisaties:OSLO-Melding:Melding:behandelaar is not an association with a source role.
+2025-06-20T07:29:49.062Z info: Connector Model:OSLO²_applicatieprofiel_Melding_issue_tracking_voor_burgers_en_organisaties:OSLO-Melding:Melding:behandelaar is not an association with a source role.
 Ignoring this connector.

-2025-05-20T08:37:58.355Z info: Connector Model:OSLO²_applicatieprofiel_Melding_issue_tracking_voor_burgers_en_organisaties:OSLO-Melding:Melding:behandelaar has name "behandelaar". but no destination role.
+2025-06-20T07:29:49.063Z info: Connector Model:OSLO²_applicatieprofiel_Melding_issue_tracking_voor_burgers_en_organisaties:OSLO-Melding:Melding:behandelaar has name "behandelaar". but no destination role.
 Ignoring therefore this connector.
 If required to be present add a role or cardinality.

-2025-05-20T08:37:58.355Z info: Connector Model:OSLO²_applicatieprofiel_Melding_issue_tracking_voor_burgers_en_organisaties:OSLO-Persoon:Persoon:isDisjoint is not an association with a source role.
+2025-06-20T07:29:49.063Z info: Connector Model:OSLO²_applicatieprofiel_Melding_issue_tracking_voor_burgers_en_organisaties:OSLO-Persoon:Persoon:isDisjoint is not an association with a source role.
 Ignoring this connector.

-2025-05-20T08:37:58.355Z info: Connector Model:OSLO²_applicatieprofiel_Melding_issue_tracking_voor_burgers_en_organisaties:OSLO-Persoon:Persoon:isDisjoint has name "isDisjoint". but no destination role.
+2025-06-20T07:29:49.063Z info: Connector Model:OSLO²_applicatieprofiel_Melding_issue_tracking_voor_burgers_en_organisaties:OSLO-Persoon:Persoon:isDisjoint has name "isDisjoint". but no destination role.
 Ignoring therefore this connector.
 If required to be present add a role or cardinality.

-2025-05-20T08:37:58.355Z info: Connector Model:OSLO²_applicatieprofiel_Melding_issue_tracking_voor_burgers_en_organisaties:OSLO-Organisatie:Organisatie:isDisjoint is not an association with a source role.
+2025-06-20T07:29:49.063Z info: Connector Model:OSLO²_applicatieprofiel_Melding_issue_tracking_voor_burgers_en_organisaties:OSLO-Organisatie:Organisatie:isDisjoint is not an association with a source role.
 Ignoring this connector.

-2025-05-20T08:37:58.355Z info: Connector Model:OSLO²_applicatieprofiel_Melding_issue_tracking_voor_burgers_en_organisaties:OSLO-Organisatie:Organisatie:isDisjoint has name "isDisjoint". but no destination role.
+2025-06-20T07:29:49.063Z info: Connector Model:OSLO²_applicatieprofiel_Melding_issue_tracking_voor_burgers_en_organisaties:OSLO-Organisatie:Organisatie:isDisjoint has name "isDisjoint". but no destination role.
 Ignoring therefore this connector.
 If required to be present add a role or cardinality.

-2025-05-20T08:37:58.356Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model) and fallback URI (http://todo.com/) will be assigned.
+2025-06-20T07:29:49.063Z info: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model).
+Using fallback URI (http://todo.com/) instead.

-2025-05-20T08:37:58.356Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO²_applicatieprofiel_Melding_issue_tracking_voor_burgers_en_organisaties) and fallback URI (http://todo.com/) will be assigned.
+2025-06-20T07:29:49.063Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:OSLO²_applicatieprofiel_Melding_issue_tracking_voor_burgers_en_organisaties).
+Using fallback URI (http://todo.com/) instead.

-2025-05-20T08:37:58.357Z warn: [ConnectorConverterHandler]: Connector (meldingsapplicatie) does not have a package tag defined.
+2025-06-20T07:29:49.065Z warn: [ConnectorConverterHandler]: Connector (meldingsapplicatie) does not have a package tag defined.
 Trying to determine the correct base URI based on the source and destination objects their package.

-2025-05-20T08:37:58.357Z warn: [ConnectorConverterHandler]: Connector (meldingsapplicatie) does not have a package tag defined.
+2025-06-20T07:29:49.065Z warn: [ConnectorConverterHandler]: Connector (meldingsapplicatie) does not have a package tag defined.
 Trying to determine the correct base URI based on the source and destination objects their package.

 #||# -------------------------------------